eemed/sanedit/README.md

 # sanedit

-Text editor to learn about text buffers, syntax highlighting, regex (automata), client-server architecture (using tokio) and data structures (red-black tree).
+Text editor to learn about text buffers, syntax highlighting, client-server architecture (using tokio) and data structures (red-black tree).

 The editor uses client server architecture.
 Each client is an editor window, and